-A decade-ish ago, the Millennials started entering the workforce.
-I am on the fringes of Millennials, which some call xennials.
-I remember being one of the first “explorers” of the workforce before the tidal wave of Millennials started rolling in the door and, by sheer numbers, changing the workplace.
-Now the Millennials are starting to change leadership discussions because they are entering leadership positions.
+A decade-ish ago, the Millennial generation started entering the workforce.
+I am on the fringes of a Millennial, which some call xennials.
+I remember being one of the first “explorers” of the workforce before the Millennial tidal wave started rolling in the door and, by sheer numbers, changing the workplace.
+Now Millennials are starting to change leadership discussions because they are entering leadership positions.
 That’s what I’d like to talk about today, Millennials and leadership.

 Often, Millennials are characterized by their abundance of optimism and drive to change the world.
 This is something the workplace knows we need, but there’s still this reserved frustration under the breath of established workplaces.
 So, this begs the question…